Herbal & Flower Teas

 Why people make this tea

-When cold weather hits and flu is circulating, Bro Niu likes to keep a jar of honey-soaked lemon slices in the fridge so there is always something refreshing on hand.
+When cold weather hits and flu is circulating, Nourilo likes to keep a jar of honey-soaked lemon slices in the fridge so there is always something refreshing on hand.
 Passion fruit is rich in vitamin C, vitamin A, vitamin E, and various flavonoid compounds — nutrients that are traditionally associated with maintaining the health of the respiratory mucosa and supporting the immune system.
 Combined with honey-preserved lemon, the result is a naturally sour-sweet tea that children take to readily and adults appreciate equally.

 Method